Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Some subalgebras in quantum groups and their Poincar e --Birkhoff--Witt bases

-\begin{proof} The first four statements of this lemma are just Propositions 8.1.7, 9.1.3 and 9.3.3 in \cite{ChP}.
+\begin{proof} The first four statements of this lemma are just Propositions 8.1.7, 9.1.3 and 9.3.3 in \cite{ChP}, and Proposition 40.2.1, Corollary 40.2.2, and Proposition 41.1.4 in \cite{Lus} from which statement (v) also follows.
 The proofs of the other claims are similar to each other.
 Consider, for instance, the case of the algebra $U_{U_q^{res}(H)}^{res}([\alpha,-\beta])$.

-Let $[\alpha,-\beta]$=$\{\beta_p,\ldots , \beta_q\}$, $\alpha, \beta \in \Delta_+$ be a minimal segment in $\Delta$, $U_{U_q^{res}(H)}^{res}([\alpha,-\beta])$ the $U_q^{res}(H)$--subalgebra of $U_h({\frak g})$ generated by the $(X_\gamma)^{(r)}$, where $\gamma \in [\alpha,-\beta]$, and $X_\gamma=X_\gamma^+$ if $\gamma \in \Delta_+$, $X_\gamma = X_\gamma^-$ if $\gamma \in \Delta_-$.
-We show that the elements $(X_{\beta_p})^{(r_p)}\ldots (X_{\beta_q})^{(r_q)}$, ${r_i}\in {\Bbb N}$ form a basis of $U_{U_q^{res}(H)}^{res}([\alpha,-\beta])$.
+Let $[\alpha,-\beta]$=$\{\beta_p,\ldots , -\beta_q\}$, $\alpha, \beta \in \Delta_+$ be a minimal segment in $\Delta$, $U_{U_q^{res}(H)}^{res}([\alpha,-\beta])$ the $U_q^{res}(H)$--subalgebra of $U_h({\frak g})$ generated by the $(X_\gamma)^{(r)}$, where $\gamma \in [\alpha,-\beta]$, and $X_\gamma=X_\gamma^+$ if $\gamma \in \Delta_+$, $X_\gamma = X_\gamma^-$ if $\gamma \in \Delta_-$.
+We show that the elements $(X_{\beta_p})^{(r_p)}\ldots (X_{-\beta_q})^{(r_q)}$, ${r_i}\in {\Bbb N}$ form a basis of $U_{U_q^{res}(H)}^{res}([\alpha,-\beta])$.